 7. Error analysis: An error plot showing the simulated and actual data would help demonstrate the results better.
 Section IV.E mentions l1-based optimization, but how small is the tolerance?
 The author provides the comparison of some useful statistics such as extent and coverage.
 In addition to the visual similarities (in the ‘eyeball norm’) described in the figures 3, 4, 6, and 7, a pointwise (or lp) error plot would be useful to demonstrate the difference.

 EW: Thanks for the advice.
 We have added a heatmap as figure 5 in the updated paper manuscript to show the absolute difference in the ice coverages between figure 3 and 4.
-We also added error bar plot in figure 5 showing the ice coverage differentials over all these simulation periods.
 This figure is also copied below as Figure I for your convenience of reading.
 The heatmaps are very revealing: the small red patches associated with poor match mostly appear around the boundaries between water and ice, implying that the majority of the discrepancy between the simulated and actual images happens around these border areas.
 This result is not surprising: the IM apparently does not perfectly model all these boundary granularities, while doing a good job at capturing the overall patterns.